Sawglay/iot-fan-control-simulation/README.md

 - Device state updates and reported results.
 - Console traces for each stage of the exchange.
 - A missing-result scenario that demonstrates why sending a command does not guarantee confirmation.

+## Requirements

+- Python 3.10 or newer recommended.
+- No third-party packages or hardware required.

+The script uses only Python's standard library: `copy`, `datetime`, and `typing`.